augustss/verse-semantics/Book/docs/01_expressions.md

 if (not IsReady[]) then Wait()
 ```

-The precedence ensures that `and` binds tighter than `or`, matching mathematical logic conventions:
+The precedence ensures that `and` binds tighter than `or`, matching mathematical logic conventions, the `logic{}` expression
+turns succes or failure into a value:

 <!--NoCompile-->
 ```verse